 Coronavirus could impact Chinese purchases of U.S. farm goods -U.S. official

-WASHINGTON, Feb 11 (Reuters) - The coronavirus outbreak in China could reduce Chinese purchases of American agricultural products this year under the U.S.-China Phase 1 trade deal, White House national security adviser Robert O'Brien said on Tuesday.
+WASHINGTON, Feb 11 (Reuters) - The coronavirus outbreak could reduce Chinese purchases of U.S. agricultural products this year under the Phase 1 trade deal signed by the countries, White House national security adviser Robert O'Brien said on Tuesday.

+The fast-spreading virus has killed more than 1,000 people in China, where there have been nearly 43,000 cases.
+There have been another 319 confirmed cases in 24 other countries, including 13 in the United States.

 "We expect the Phase 1 deal will allow China to import more food and open those markets to American farmers, but certainly as we watch this coronavirus outbreak unfold in China it could have an impact on how big, at least in this current year, the purchases are," O'Brien told an event at the Atlantic Council.